 In 2008, a partnership was formed between MU, city of Blue Springs and Blue Springs EDC to focus on the development of the Innovation Park on Adams Dairy Parkway between U.S. 40 and the retailers and restaurants just south of Interstate 70.

-Page 2 of 2 - At an EDC conference in Blue Springs last winter, university officials made the case that MU’s highly ranked schools – agriculture, medicine, veterinary medicine, engineering, journalism – translate into four areas of strength that could be exploited commercially at places such as the Innovation Park.
+At an EDC conference in Blue Springs last winter, university officials made the case that MU’s highly ranked schools – agriculture, medicine, veterinary medicine, engineering, journalism – translate into four areas of strength that could be exploited commercially at places such as the Innovation Park.
 Those areas are health, food, sustainable energy and “media of the future.”

 “Those are four areas where we would argue we’re in a position to be world class,” Foster said at the time.